-Trump, Schumer meet hours ahead of shutdown deadline
+Key shutdown vote scheduled for Friday night

 "Democrats are determined and defiant about this," Virginia Democratic Rep. Gerry Connolly said leaving the meeting.
 "We don't want the government to shut down and we feel it's the obligation of the majority to work with us to make sure that does not happen."
 Illinois Rep. Mike Quigley said it had a "pep rally" atmosphere but was largely about stating the current situation.

-Inside, House Minority Leader Nancy Pelosi and Whip Steny Hoyer spoke, and Senate Democratic Whip Dick Durbin crossed the Capitol to update their colleagues on how negotiations with the majority are going.
+Inside, Pelosi and Whip Steny Hoyer spoke, and Durbin crossed the Capitol to update their colleagues on how negotiations with the majority are going.

 "He indicated that they want to stop kicking the can down the road and they want a real funding bill for the federal government," Connolly said of Durbin.
 "There may be a few day kind of proposal to try to allow that to happen, but Democrats are sick of continuing resolutions and the damage they do.
 In terms of any long range planning and the damage they do to national security."